Image by Witsanu Patipatamak

-Writing in Website Magazine – Paul Veugen, the CEO and founder of Usabilla – indicates site priming provides users with “direct and indirect cues online that can unconsciously nudge them into making different decisions down the line.
+Writing in Website Magazine – Paul Veugen, the CEO and founder of Usabilla – indicated site priming provides users with “direct and indirect cues online that can unconsciously nudge them into making different decisions down the line.

 1. Colors

 Colors have different meanings and can be used to prime emotions.
 You can color your background or only specific elements like buttons or content areas, for example.
+Be aware of your target group and their understanding of colors and the emotions they elicit.

 2. Text